 - Follow CDC cleaning and disinfection recommendations to protect other employees.

-OSHA does not require employers to notify other employees if one of their coworkers gets COVID-19.
+Where the Emergency Temporary Standard for Healthcare does not apply, OSHA does not require employers to notify other employees if one of their coworkers gets COVID-19.
 However, employers must take appropriate steps to protect other workers from exposure to SARS-CoV-2, the virus that causes COVID-19, in the workplace.
-These steps might include specific actions as a result of a confirmed case, such as cleaning and disinfecting the work environment, notifying other workers to monitor themselves for signs/symptoms of COVID-19, or implementing a screening program in the workplace (e.g., for signs/symptoms of COVID-19 among workers).
+These steps might include specific actions as a result of a confirmed case, such as and removing or isolating the COVID-19 positive worker such as by allowing telework, cleaning and disinfecting the work environment, notifying other workers to monitor themselves for signs/symptoms of COVID-19, or implementing a screening program in the workplace (e.g., for signs/symptoms of COVID-19 among workers).

 The CDC Guidance for Business and Employers recommends employers determine which employees may have been exposed to the virus and inform employees of their possible exposure to COVID-19 in the workplace.
 However, employers should maintain confidentiality as required by the Americans with Disabilities Act (ADA), and the information disclosed and method of disclosure must comply with applicable federal, state, and local laws.

 In settings covered by the Emergency Temporary Standard for Healthcare, employers should consult the standard for employee notification requirements.

 The National Institute of Environmental Health Sciences offers training resources for workers and employers.

 The Centers for Disease Control and Prevention provides training resources specific to healthcare.